Keeping Your Home Up to Code: Do You Make the Grade?

 Sometimes, the date of the last electrical inspection is noted on the door or cover of your electrical panel, where fuses or circuit breakers are located.
 BUT if that last inspection was 10 to 40 years ago, you should get a licensed professional to check things now.
 Another vital point: If your home has plumbing or electrical violations, not only are things possibly dangerous, but insurance might not cover you in the event of a mishap.
 Those are two good reasons to get your home up to code as quickly as possible!

-Learn more about how to manage unexpected costs and protect your home by clicking here.
+Learn more about how to manage unexpected costs and protect your home with plumbing protection plans and electrical protection plans.